Chart Color Schemes

 Infrastructure

-Stratton has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Stratton has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to influence the region: Bushmead Residential Estate development.
-Other notable projects include Midland Health Campus Redevelopment (St John of God Midland Public & Private Hospitals Expansion), Swan Valley Bypass construction, and City of Swan Water and Wastewater Upgrades, with the following list providing more details on those most relevant.
+AreaSearch has identified one major project that may affect this region.
+Key projects include Bushmead Residential Estate, Midland Health Campus Redevelopment (St John of God Midland Public & Private Hospitals Expansion), Swan Valley Bypass, and City of Swan Water and Wastewater Upgrades.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.